 How do I handle social situations?

-Bring your own cup or utensils, and don’t stress if you can’t avoid every bit of waste.
+Use a cup or utensils from home, and don’t worry if you can’t avoid all waste.

 🌟 Final Thoughts

-Mama, living a zero-waste lifestyle doesn’t require perfection — it requires intention.
-Over the course of a single month, you can make swaps that not only reduce your family’s waste but also make your life simpler, your home less cluttered, and your budget a little happier.
+To live zero waste does not mean to be perfect but intentional.
+In just a month, you can make swaps that will lessen your family’s waste, but also make your life easier, your home less cluttered, and your purse a little happier.